claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 Learning points from this project:
 - Learned to annotate dataset correctly
 - Learned to write and test unittests
-- Learned to convert jsonl files to xml files
+- Learned to convert JSONL files to XML files